MichalLytek/type-graphql/docs/middlewares.md

 ### Class-based middlewares

 Sometimes your middleware logic might be a bit complicated - it can communicate with database, write logs to file, etc., so you might want to test it.
-In that cases you may want to create class middleware that is able to take benefits of [dependency injection](./dependency-injection.md) and easily mock a file logger or a database repository.
+In that cases you can create class middleware that is able to take benefits of [dependency injection](./dependency-injection.md) and easily mock a file logger or a database repository.

-All you need to do is to create a class that implements a `MiddlewareInterface` - it has to have the `use` method that conforms with `MiddlewareFn` signature.
+All you need to do is to implement a `MiddlewareInterface` - it has to have the `use` method that conforms with `MiddlewareFn` signature.
 Below you can see how the defined above `LogAccess` middleware looks after the transformation:

 ```ts
 export class LogAccess implements MiddlewareInterface<TContext> {